ShayokhShorfuddin/webdev-checklist/README.md

 # ✅ WebDev Checklist

-A ready-to-use **website deployment checklist** that installs a comprehensive Markdown file (`WEBDEV-CHECKLIST.md`) directly into your project root.
+A ready-to-use **website deployment checklist** that installs a simple Markdown file (`WEBDEV-CHECKLIST.md`) directly into your project root.

 Perfect for frontend and fullstack developers who want to ensure best practices across performance, SEO, accessibility, and security — **before launching a site.**

----

 ## 📦 Installation